-Just being mentioned as a party to a fraud can have a career damaging effect on your reputation, not to mention the consequences of being involved in a lawsuit or criminal investigation.
-Today's juries are not very forgiving when a fraud or even a potential fraud is missed, no matter how immaterial it is to the financial statements.
+Just being mentioned as a party to a fraud can have a career damaging effect on your to mention reputation, not the consequences of being involved in a lawsuit or criminal investigation.
+Today's juries are not very forgiving when a fraud or even a potential fraud is missed, no matter how the financial immaterial it is to statements.
 Showing a jury a weakness in any area regardless of error, calls into question everything you do.
 Make sure that confirmations are one area that you can have confidence in.

-For more information, contact us at 1-888-716-3577 or visit www.confirmation.com.
+For more information about secure electronic confirmations, contact us at: 1-888-716-3577 or visit www.confirmation.com.